 Studying at home is convenient, but certain cues, like what you're sitting on or wearing, can make studying less effective.

 If you study in bed, for example, you may be tempted to nod off or study in a position that doesn't keep you alert.
-Same with studying on a giant bean bag or on a comfortable couch.
+The same goes for studying on a giant bean bag or comfortable couch.
 Wearing pajamas can put you in a relaxed mood, compared to dressing as if you were going to class or work.

-Put yourself in a studying mindset in any environment by wearing daytime clothes and sitting upright in a chair or on an exercise ball, or by standing.
-Straight posture is associated with confidence and happiness, which can give your studying sessions a boost.
+Put yourself in a studying mindset in any environment by wearing daytime clothes and sitting upright in a chair or while standing.
+Adopting a straight posture can elicit a positive mood and higher processing speeds, according to research published in Acta Psychologica, which can give your studying sessions a boost.

 As much as possible, try to limit your activity in your study space to studying.
 When you're done studying, turn off the computer and leave until you come back to study next time.